juftin/camply/README.md

 camply campgrounds --search "Fire Tower Lookout" --state CA
 ```

-## Finding Recreation Areas and Campgrounds without Using the Command Line
+## Finding Recreation Areas IDs and Campground IDs To Search Without Using the Command Line

 You can uncover campground and recreation area IDs just by using the https://recreation.gov search
 functionality.
 Use the below example for a campground within Glacier National Park.